verrazzano/verrazzano/oam-application-operator/examples/todo/README.md

 1. Install verrazzano-application-operator by following the [installation instructions](../../install/README.md).
 (TODO:  Note that it is assumed that Istio is already installed through the Verrazzano installation.
 Will we install Istio here?)

+1. Create a Docker image for the To-Do list example app from source code.
+Detailed instructions on how to do this can be found in the main [To-Do List example application page](https://github.com/verrazzano/examples/tree/master/todo-list).

 1. Create a namespace for the To-Do example.
 Mark it as a domain namespace for the WebLogic operator that was deployed in the verrazzano-application-operator install above.
    ```
    kubectl create namespace todo